Thursday, April 28

 Facts about squirrels:

 3. One of the largest squirrels in the world is the Indian Giant squirrel.
 It can grow to be around 36 inches from head to tail.
-It can weigh as much as four and a half (4½) pounds; sometimes more.
+It can weigh as much as four and a half (4½) pounds, sometimes more.

 4. One of the smallest squirrels in the world is the least pygmy squirrel.
 It can grow to around five and a half inches (5½) long.
 It weighs about 0.60 oz.
 That is less than an ounce!
-It is very tiny like a mouse!
+It is very tiny, like a mouse!

 5. There are about 50 (fifty) species of flying squirrels.
-Even though they are called flying squirrels they cannot fly.
+Even though they are called flying squirrels, they cannot fly.
 They are only capable of gliding.
 They can glide anywhere from 100 feet up to 300 feet or more.

 7. Squirrels are very intelligent critters.
-They can trick other animals into thinking they buried/stored food in a spot that they really did not.
-Squirrels zig zag to trick their predators into thinking they are going in a different direction.
+They can trick other animals into thinking they buried or stored food in a spot they did not.

 Share a fact about squirrels with us?